rossweinstein/Evolutionary-Computing-Python/README.md

 ## About This Project
 ### Origin
-This project was initially written in Java for a class project (details on that project can be seen here <link>).
+This project was initially written in Java for a class project (details on that project can be seen here-  https://github.com/rossweinstein/Evolutionary-Computing-Java).
 This exercise was about seeing what it would be like to rewrite a program in a different language.

 ### Functionality
 To run this Evolutionary Computing System, you need to first set up a few parameters first.